-Financial analysts gather relevant financial information about your company and the wider business landscape to synthesize the data into digestible trends that can inform business decisions.
-Read on to learn more about what a financial analyst does, when a young business should consider hiring one, and what to consider when hiring an FP&A analyst.
+Financial analysts gather relevant financial information about your company and the wider business landscape and synthesize that data into digestible trends to inform decisions.
+Learn more about what a financial analyst does, when a young business should consider hiring one and what to consider in your hiring process.

 What Does a Financial Analyst Do?

-Corporate financial analysts, or FP&A analysts, develop financial models that can help businesses determine:
+Financial analysts develop models that can help businesses determine:

 These financial models allow executives to determine which areas of the business are driving success and which are bringing the business down.
 From there, analysts can adjust the model’s variables to get an idea of how various financial and operational strategies will drive growth.
 The result offers comprehensive business insights to drive strategy, backed by quantitative data.

 While financial modeling usually represents the core of what a financial analyst can do for a small business, it’s not the only thing.
 Some other FP&A projects include: